sugarvoid/down-mail/readme.md

 |   O    | Throw Letter |

-Demons will throws skulls at player.
+Lizards will throws rocks at player.
 Rocks will fall from the top.
 Missing a letter will cause a twister to spawn, lower player mobility for a short time.
+Spawning three twister are a bad thing

 ## Progress